NOW’s Long History of Working for Racial Justice and Equity

 Not to be forgotten is the support of NOW members of the great Shirley Chisholm, the first African American woman to run for president, in 1972.
 Chisholm, who counted herself among NOW’s founders, was the first Black woman elected to the U.S. House of Representatives (NY) in 1968 and with the support of NOW’s activists.
 NOW endorsed Chisholm for president.

-Illinois NOW members provided a statewide campaign field for Carol Moseley Braun for the 1992 primary that catapulted her to become the first Black woman elected to the U.S. Senate.
+Illinois NOW members provided a statewide campaign field for Carol Moseley Braun in the 1992 primary that catapulted her to become the first Black woman elected to the U.S. Senate.
 She served with distinction from 1993 to 1999 and was later appointed Ambassador to New Zealand and Samoa.
 Moseley Braun ran for president in 2004, endorsed by NOW PAC.
 She also served as an advisor on the NOW national board.

-NOW has often worked closely with the Transformative Justice Coalition, led by Barbara Arnwine, president and founder.
+NOW has often worked closely with the Transformative Justice Coalition, led by Barbara Arnwine, president, and founder.
 The Transformative Justice Coalition is dedicated to voter education and building election turn-out, plus leading efforts to stop voter suppression frequently aimed at disenfranchising persons of color.
-Arnwine, is a NOW awardee, recognized for many years of leading the Lawyers Committee for Civil Rights Under Law and for her contributions to the landmark Civil Rights Act of 1991, plus many other accomplishments to promote voting and human rights.
+Arnwine is a NOW awardee, recognized for many years of leading the Lawyers Committee for Civil Rights Under Law and for her contributions to the landmark Civil Rights Act of 1991, plus many other accomplishments to promote voting and human rights.

 During President Kim Gandy’s term, NOW Foundation received a large grant to conduct voter registration among unregistered women of color.
-There were projects in Chicago, Washington State and rural Georgia.
+There were projects in Chicago, Washington State, and rural Georgia.
 Under the direction of NOW’s political director, Linda Berg, thousands of new voters were registered.